Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 Treatments for MS attacks

 Corticosteroids, such as oral prednisone and intravenous methylprednisolone, are prescribed to reduce nerve inflammation.
-Side effects may include insomnia, increased blood pressure, mood swings and fluid retention.
+Side effects may include insomnia, increased blood pressure, increased blood glucose levels, mood swings and fluid retention.

 Plasma exchange (plasmapheresis).
 The liquid portion of part of your blood (plasma) is removed and separated from your blood cells.
 The blood cells are then mixed with a protein solution (albumin) and put back into your body.
 Plasma exchange may be used if your symptoms are new, severe and haven't responded to steroids.